Pop-up Globe: Season Four (November 2018 – April 2019)

-The Somerset’s Company began rehearsals on 1 October 2018, opening The Taming of the Shrew on 16 November 2018 and Richard III on 17 November 2018.
-The Taming of the Shrew (directed by Brigid Costello & David Lawrence) featured Natasha Daniel and Jamie Irvine as Katherina and Petruchio and was presented in 17th century Italian dress, with a rewritten version of the play’s original framing device—in this case, Christopher Sly was a drunken audience member who passed out in the yard so that the cast could enlist the audience’s support in their plan to gull him by dressing him in Jacobean attire and insisting when he regained consciousness that he was in England in 1616.
+The Somerset's Company began rehearsals on 1 October 2018, opening The Taming of the Shrew on 16 November 2018 and Richard III on 17 November 2018.
+The Taming of the Shrew (directed by Brigid Costello & David Lawrence) featured Natasha Daniel and Jamie Irvine as Katherina and Petruchio and was presented in 17th century Italian dress, with a rewritten version of the play's original framing device—in this case, Christopher Sly was a drunken audience member who passed out in the yard so that the cast could enlist the audience's support in their plan to gull him by dressing him in Jacobean attire and insisting when he regained consciousness that he was in England in 1616.
 Richard III (directed by Miles Gregory) starred Stephen Butterworth in the title role and featured authentic medieval pageantry, lavish Jacobean costumes, and a recreation of the Battle of Bosworth that included armies fighting with pikes and firing arquebuses.

-The Nottingham’s Company began rehearsals on 4 January 2019, opening Measure For Measure on 14 February 2019 and Hamlet on 15 February 2019.
+The Nottingham's Company began rehearsals on 4 January 2019, opening Measure For Measure on 14 February 2019 and Hamlet on 15 February 2019.
 Measure For Measure (directed by Miles Gregory) featured Will Alexander as the Duke, Rebecca Rogers as Isabella and Hugh Sexton as Angelo, and was presented in 17th century Viennese dress with boisterous musical numbers and the Duke disguised as a blind friar with a comic German accent in the prison scenes.
-Hamlet (directed by David Lawrence) starred Adrian Hooke in the title role and was presented in Jacobean dress and investigating how the original staging might have worked, with use of a ‘fast trap’ to enable to Ghost to appear and disappear rapidly.
+Hamlet (directed by David Lawrence) starred Adrian Hooke in the title role and was presented in Jacobean dress and investigating how the original staging might have worked, with use of a 'fast trap' to enable to Ghost to appear and disappear rapidly.

 The four productions gave a combined total of 141 performances before the season finally closed on Sunday 14 April 2019.
 The season was complemented with a wide array of pre-show talks and post-show Q&As.
-The matinee of Measure For Measure on Sunday 17 February 2019 marked Pop-up Globe’s 1000th performance.
+The matinee of Measure For Measure on Sunday 17 February 2019 marked Pop-up Globe's 1000th performance.

+Approximately 60,000 people attended the season.